The probabilistic world: Subsystems

 \paragraph*{Local observables and operators for averaged\\observables}

-Under many circumstances averaged observables can well be represented by local observables.
-This is important for the continuum limit.
+We next ask if the average spin is a local observable in the sense of the criteria in subsection~\ref{sec:local_observables_and_non_commuting_operators}.
+This issue is important for the continuum limit.
 Since for realistic observations a time resolution of the order $\varepsilon$ is not possible, the practically relevant observables are all averaged or coarse grained observables.
 Representing them by local observables greatly simplifies the discussion since no explicit averaging has to be performed.

 We choose the averaging procedure such that $\hat{\sigma}(\bar{t},\bar{t})$ is diagonal.
-The Heisenberg operators in the sum \eqref{eq:LS58}, \eqref{eq:LS59} have both diagonal and off-diagonal elements.
+The Heisenberg operators in the sum~\eqref{eq:LS59} have both diagonal and off-diagonal elements.
 Our choice of $a^{(\sigma)}(\bar{t}+t')$ should be such that the off-diagonal elements cancel.
 We can write this requirement in the form that for $\tau\neq \rho$

 For the example of symmetric shape functions,

 the requirement \eqref{eq:LS62} is obeyed if for $\tau\neq\rho$